Master of Nursing - Nurse Practitioner

 A student completing the Nurse Practitioner program will be able to:

-- Meet the professional practice, ethical standards, and entry level competencies for nurse practitioners with respect to the safe and effective delivery of health care to individuals, families, and communities;
+- Meet the professional practice, ethical standards, and entry-level competencies for nurse practitioners with respect to the safe and effective delivery of health care to individuals, groups, and populations.

-- Use the principles of evidence-informed practice and possess the ability to contribute to the body of evidence related to health care;
+- Use the principles of evidence-informed practice and possess the ability to contribute to the body of evidence related to nurse practitioner practice and knowledge

-- Demonstrate skills in leadership, interprofessional collaboration, and community development;
+- Demonstrate entry-level nurse practitioner proficiencies, in leadership, interprofessional collaboration, advocacy, education, scholarship, and clinical practice.

 There are in-person residency requirements (on-site in Saskatoon) during the program.
 More information will be shared upon admission.